2 men convicted of charges tied to human smuggling after scheme led to an Indian family's death

 Before the jury's conviction on Friday, the federal trial in Fergus Falls, Minnesota, saw testimony from an alleged participant in the smuggling ring, a survivor of the treacherous journey across the northern border, border patrol agents and forensic experts.

-"The words immoral depravity are the best that I have to describe the conduct that led to this terrible, terrible result," U.S. Attorney Andy Luger said shortly after the verdict was reached Friday.
+"The words immoral depravity are the best that I have to describe the conduct that led to this terrible, terrible result," Luger said.

 Defense attorneys were pitted against each other, with Shand's team arguing that he was unwittingly roped into the scheme by Patel.
 Patel's lawyers, The Canadian Press reported, said their client had been misidentified.
 They said "Dirty Hary," the alleged nickname for Patel found in Shand's phone, is a different person.
 Bank records and witness testimony from those who encountered Shand near the border don't tie him to the crime, they added.